shagabutdinov/vimperator-reload-plugins/readme.md

 Installation
 ------------

-Puts reload-plugins.js into your ~/.vimperator/plugin folder.
+Put "reload-plugins.js" into your ~/.vimperator/plugin folder.